Thousands of people across the UK are paying more tax than they need to, are you one of them? We explain how to check and challenge your tax code.

-State benefits aren't taxed, however they often take up part of your Personal Allowance so can impact on your tax code.
-If the benefits you receive change then so could your tax free earnings entitlement which is used to determine your tax code.
+Your state benefits change.
+State benefits are not taxed, however, they often take up part of your Personal Allowance, which can impact your tax code.
+If the benefits you receive change then so could your tax-free earnings entitlement which is used to determine your tax code.

 If any of these circumstances apply then you should make sure you check you tax code as soon as possible.
-However, even if you haven't, it still makes financial sense to confirm your tax code is correct.
+However, even if you have not, it still makes financial sense to confirm your tax code is correct.

 Your tax code is determined by a number of factors including your age, health benefits, marital and employment status.

 Most tax codes consist of letters and numbers.